EdwinYam/EdwinYam.github.io/content/_index.md

             * Conducted research in speech processing and acoustic modeling utilizing deep learning techniques to explore novel topics
             * Proposed the first [Duplex Speech Chain model](publication/duplexspeechchain) capable of performing Text‑to‑Speech and Automatic Speech Recognition simultaneously through the use of a single reversible network, enabling the effective use of supervision signals from both directions
-            * Proposed a simple [Neural Architecture Search](publication/jnet/) approach on audio source separation that utilizes the positive correlation in performance shown between models with fixed randomly weighted layers and their fully trained counterparts
+            * Proposed an efficient [Neural Architecture Search](publication/jnet/) technique for audio source separation, reducing search time by 50% by leveraging on the signal to distortion ratio (SDR) correlation between randomly weighted and fully trained models
             * Served as a reviewer for ICASSP 2020

             <a class="badge badge-light">TTS</a> <a class="badge badge-light">ASR</a><a class="badge badge-light">Neural Architecture Search</a>